-Prerequisite: Sociology 100 or consent of instructor.
+Prerequisite: Sociology 201.
 This course is a sociological analysis of the nature and extent of criminal behavior in the United States and around the world.
 It reviews the past and current theories that attempt to explain the causes of criminal behavior.
 In addition, society's response to crime, the criminal justice system, and its various components are examined.